mohamed3laa33/code-challenge/MD.md

 </p>

 ## Challenge Idea
-The main idea of this task is to simulate a simple mobile version of our website flight search implementation, This will require you to build a mobile app (for sure :D ) which connect to our restful API and display search results to users.
+The main idea of this task is to build a sample mobile version of our website flight search implementation, This will require you to build a mobile app (for sure :D ) which connect to our restful API and display search results to users.

 ## API Documentation

  Please find API documentation here https://docs.fly365.com/ , You can use stage or live environment,
-#### API Key
+## API Key
  guMRjevTJNNgv49LRTNCTzfp9cWnW6Sj

 ## Acceptance Criteria